Program Description

 Join us in celebrating the life and legacy of Gertrude Blanks through reminiscences and stories.
 Gertrude has been described by those who knew her as a "Hartford legend," "Mama Blanks," and "everyone's grandmother."
 She dedicated her life to serving the community, connecting with young people, and education through storytelling.
 To honor her, our speakers will share stories of people who, like Gertrude, support, nurture, and bring comfort to those around them.
 The program will be followed by light refreshments and conversation.

-This annual celebration of storytelling and community is co-hosted by West Hartford Public Library and the Office of Equity Advancement.
+This annual celebration of storytelling and community is co-hosted by West Hartford Public Library and the Office of Employee Development & Community Engagement.

 About Gertrude Blanks